georgeoster/junior-web-application-project/README.md

 A web application for a pretend company.
 NOTE: Hardly any attention was paid to layout and I personally don't particularly like the look and feel.

-The assignment was to create a web application with the following functionality:
+The assignment was to create an SQL database and a web application with the following functionality:

 .jsp connecting to and pulling data from an SQL database